 quick find clear

+African violet care is incredibly easy.
 African violets are easy-to-grow, rewarding houseplants.
 They bloom well with lower light than most other blooming plants, although they will perform better with medium to bright, indirect light.
 All bear clusters of purple, pink, white, rose, or lavender flowers over fuzzy leaves.
-Flowers may be single, double, ruffled, or edged in an accent color.
+African violet flowers may be single, double, ruffled, or edged in an accent color.
 African violets thrive in warm conditions (65 degrees F or warmer), although newer varieties tolerate cooler conditions.
 Keep the soil evenly moist, and water from the bottom to prevent leaf browning from water spots.

 Amaryllis is an easy bulb to grow.
 Its enormous cluster of trumpet-shape blooms may require staking to keep them upright, but blooms may last for up to 6 weeks.
 Keep the plant cool (60-65 degrees F) while in bloom but slightly warmer at other times when it is actively growing.
 It needs bright light and evenly moist soil, except when it is dormant.
 Force the bulb to go dormant in late summer or early fall by withholding water and placing it in a cool, dry location for a couple of months.
 Resume watering and move it to a warm spot to force new growth.